-- 1. As a supplement to Social Security, the College participates in the Teachers Insurance and Annuity Association/College Retirement Equities Fund (TIAA-CREF), which provides additional retirement income and other benefits through the purchase of annuity contracts.
+- As a supplement to Social Security, the College participates in the Teachers Insurance and Annuity Association/College Retirement Equities Fund (TIAA-CREF), which provides additional retirement income and other benefits through the purchase of annuity contracts.
 These contracts are fully vested and the property of the faculty member, subject to certain conditions regarding cancellation upon termination of employment at Occidental College. - 2.
-Faculty members holding full-time appointment in one of the four commonly recognized academic ranks are eligible for participation on the first day of the month following initial appointment.
-Faculty members on temporary, special, visiting, or adjunct status or holding the title Lecturer or Teacher are not eligible even though they may be teaching full-time. - 3.
+Regular Faculty members holding full-time appointment in one of the four commonly recognized academic ranks are eligible for participation on the first day of the month following initial appointment.
+Faculty members on temporary, special, visiting, or adjunct status or holding the title Lecturer or Teacher are not eligible even though they may be teaching full time.
+Benefits for full-time non-tenure track (NTT) faculty are described in IV.C.2. - 3.
 All eligible faculty members receive an automatic 4% of their salary as the College's base contribution toward the purchase of an annuity contract.
 In addition, Instructors or Assistant Professors without tenure may, at their option, contribute up to 4% more of their salaries to TIAA-CREF.
 The College will match any such contributions, up to the maximum of 4%; 8% of salary is, then, the College's maximum contribution to the Plan.
 Tenured faculty members, or faculty holding the rank of Associate Professor or Professor, are required to contribute 4% of their salaries, and receive the maximum 8% contribution from the College.
-Additional tax-sheltered contributions above the 4% of salary applied to the regular TIAA-CREF plan may be made by the faculty member as part of his or her regular annuity contract or under provisions for purchase of a supplementary contract. - 4.
-Under regulations of the Employee Retirement Income Security Act (ERISA), the College is required to provide a copy of the "Summary Plan Description" and other information, which is prepared by the Human Resources Office, and all persons holding annuity contracts receive individual reports annually from TIAA-CREF.
+Additional tax-sheltered contributions above the 4% of salary applied to the regular TIAA-CREF plan may be made by the faculty member as part of his or her regular annuity contract or under provisions for purchase of a supplementary contract.

+4. Under regulations of the Employee Retirement Income Security Act (ERISA), the College is required to provide a copy of the "Summary Plan Description" and other information, which is prepared by the Human Resources Office, and all persons holding annuity contracts receive individual reports annually from TIAA-CREF.